 Lamb Fillet

-This dish is packed with robust flavours, yet is relatively light.
+This dish is packed with robust flavours, yet is relatively light and the visual appeal is stunning!

 You will need: